Catddly/SeagullEngine/README.md

 ## Dependencies

-VulkanSDK(at least version 1.2 or higher)
+If you have got some errors on compiling the shaders, please install VulkanSDK(at least version 1.2 or higher)

 ## 简介